By: Eric Enge, Stone Temple

 Enge Eric was named 2016 Search Marketer of the Year (Male) at the Landys, and 2016 Search Personality of the Year at the US Search Awards, and Stone Temple Consulting was also named Best Large SEO Agency of the Year at the US Search Awards.
 He has been speaking about digital marketing for more than a decade.

-The Art of SEO, and also writes columns in sites such as Search Engine Land, and Moz.
+Eric is co-author of The Art of SEO, and also writes columns in sites such as Search Engine Land, and Moz.
 Eric is the Founder and CEO of Stone Temple Consulting (STC), a 70+ person digital marketing agency based in Massachusetts, and STC offers content marketing, SEO, and social media services.